 In 2005, I was commissioned to develop a mosquito management plan by NSW Premier’s Department for the Hunter and Mid North coast region of NSW.
 The plan was developed in conjunction with five local councils, state and federal government agencies and was official endorsed by all relevant organisations in 2006 with the formation of the “Living With Mosquitoes” focus group.
 The plan has subsequently been adopted by a group of local and state authorities for the Central Coast region.
 On the basis of my experience with these management strategies, I was engaged by Byron Shire Council in 2011 to develop a comprehensive mosquito management plan for their local area to guide mosquito management, urban development and community education programs.

-I have been called upon to co-ordinate and assist workshops and training courses on various aspects of mosquito and mosquito-borne disease management including courses conducted by NSW Health, the Australian Quarantine and Inspection Service (AQIS), Environmental Health Australia and the Mosquito Control Association of Australia.
+I have been called upon to co-ordinate and assist workshops and training courses on various aspects of mosquito and mosquito-borne disease management including courses conducted by NSW Health, ACT Health, the Australian Quarantine and Inspection Service (AQIS), Sydney Olympic Park Authority’s Wetland Education and Training Program, Environmental Health Australia and the Mosquito Control Association of Australia.

-In 2007, I was appointed as a Clinical Lecturer with the Faculty of Medicine, University of Sydney.
-This position was recently renewed until July 2016.
-I have given lectures in a range of courses and supervised undergraduate and postgraduate research students including collaborative projects with the University of Western Sydney and the Australian Catholic University.
+I have given lectures in a range of courses and supervised undergraduate and postgraduate research students including collaborative projects with the Western Sydney University, University of NSW, University of Technology Sydney and the Australian Catholic University.

 I’ve even been nominated as one of Australia’s ‘Science Superheroes‘ by Australia’s Chief Scientist.